talpa-io/talpa-datalytics/README.md

 Datalytics test base container

 ## SIGTERM Trap
-The container will catch SIGTERM signal and will gracefully shutdown if the webserver is not busy or not responding
+The container will catch SIGTERM signal and will gracefully shutdown if the webserver is idle or non-responsive

 Steps executed when a SIGTERM signal is received